stas00/ipyexperiments/README.md

 # About

-This module's main purpose is to help calibrate parameters in deep learning notebooks to fit the available GPU and General RAM, but, of course, it can be useful for any other use where memory limits is a constant issue.
+This module's main purpose is to help calibrate hyper parameters in deep learning notebooks to fit the available GPU and General RAM, but, of course, it can be useful for any other use where memory limits is a constant issue.

 Using this framework you can run multiple consequent experiments without needing to restart the kernel all the time, especially when you run out of GPU memory - the familiar to all "cuda: out of memory" error.
-When this happens you just go back to the notebook cell where you started the experiment, change the parameters, and re-run the updated experiment until it fits the available memory.
+When this happens you just go back to the notebook cell where you started the experiment, change the hyper parameters, and re-run the updated experiment until it fits the available memory.
 This is much more efficient and less error-prone then constantly restarting the kernel, and re-running the whole notebook.

-As an extra bonus you get access to the memory consumption data, so you can use it to automate the discovery of the parameters to suit your hardware's unique memory limits.
+As an extra bonus you get access to the memory consumption data, so you can use it to automate the discovery of the hyper parameters to suit your hardware's unique memory limits.

 The idea behind this module is very simple - it implements a python function-like functionality, where its local variables get destroyed at the end of its run, giving us memory back, except it'll work across multiple jupyter notebook cells (or ipython).
 In addition it also runs `gc.collect()` to immediately release badly behaved variables with circular references, and reclaim general and GPU RAM.
 It also helps to discover memory leaks, and doesn't various other useful things behind the scenes.